maryamghamdi/Write-A-Data-Science-Blog-Post/README.md

   - What is the average salary for professional developer in different countries?
   - Which developer type has the highest job satisfaction?

 # File Descriptions:
+There is one notebook file that includes all the works related to the previous questions

 # Results:
+The main findings of the code can be found at the post available (.....)

 # Licensing:
 This project used stack overflow 2017 survey dataset and it was obtained from this website https://www.kaggle.com/stackoverflow/so-survey-2017